openebs/openebs/contribute/CONTRIBUTING-TO-K8S-DEMO.md

 Each application example should comprise of the following:

 - K8s YAML file(s) for starting the application and its associated components.
 The volumes should point to the OpenEBS Storage Class.
 If the existing storage-classes does not suit the need, create a new storage class at [openebs-storageclasses.yaml](../k8s/openebs-storageclasses.yaml).
 - K8s YAML file(s) for starting a client that accesses the application.
-This is optional, in case the application itself provides a mechanism like in Jupyter, Wordpress, etc.
+This is optional, in case the application itself provides a mechanism like in Jupyter, WordPress, etc.

   When demonstrating a database-like application like Apache Cassandra, Redis, and so on, it is recommended to have such a mechanism to test that the application has been launched.
 - An instruction guide, that will help in launch and verification of the application.